iMDT/ember-imdt-magic-crud/README.md

 export default Router;
 ```

-### The controller
+### The Base route Route
+If you used the blueprint this is the root route of the resource you have created.
+It already has some commented code to help you visualize what you want to end up with.
 Here is where most of the magic is set to happen.
-In the controller you set the table and form options.
-You only need to set these in one controller for each resource, the magic-crud will set the other controllers automatically for you.
+In the route you set the table and form options.
+You only need to set these in one route for each resource, the magic-crud will set the other routes automatically for you.

 The table options are set just like the [`ember-imdt-table`](https://www.npmjs.com/package/ember-imdt-table) addon you can see details there.